-- 1) Candidates and supporters acting on their behalf may not: - a) Include any other candidate's name, a common "ticket" name, or a shared slogan and/or symbol on any promotional materials or within any form of electronic communication and/or media except if the candidate does so for another candidate in the President and/or Executive Vice Presidential races - b) Share or pool campaign finances with any other candidates or supporters acting on their behalf - c) Distribute any promotional materials, send any electronic communication, or utilize any other form of electronic media on behalf of any other candidate; - d) Campaign with or on behalf of each other or engage in any coordination of campaigning activities except if the candidate does so for another candidate in the President and/or Executive Vice President races
+Candidates and supporters acting on their behalf may not:

-2. Special circumstance for the President and EVP Elections
+- 1. Include any other candidate's name, a common "ticket" name, or a shared slogan and/or symbol on any promotional materials or within any form of electronic communication and/or media - 2.
+Share or pool campaign finances with any other candidates or supporters acting on their behalf - 3.
+Distribute any promotional materials, send any electronic communication, or utilize any other form of electronic media on behalf of any other candidate except if the candidate does so for another candidate in the President and/or Executive Vice President races - 4.
+Campaign with or on behalf of each other or engage in any coordination of campaigning activities except if the candidate does so for another candidate in the President or Executive Vice President races.

-Candidates in any race, besides those running for the position of President or EVP, will be given the freedom to distribute promotional material, send electronic communications, campaign on behalf of, and speak for candidates in the President or EVP races.
-Candidates who chose to do so are considered supporters and are held accountable to all clauses in these rules that pertain to candidates and their supporters.
+2. Special circumstance for the President and Executive Vice President elections

-The President and EVP are strictly prohibited from coordinating activities.
+Candidates in any race, besides those running for the position of President of Executive Vice President, will be given the freedom to distribute promotional material, send electronic communications, campaign on behalf of, and speak for candidates in the President or Executive Vice President races.
+Candidates who choose to do so are considered supporters and are held accountable to all clauses in these rules that pertain to candidates and their supporters.
+The President and Executive Vice President candidates are strictly prohibited from coordinating activities.
+Candidates are strictly prohibited from performing the actions above for candidates not in the President or Executive Vice President races.

-2. Plagiarism
+3. Plagiarism